 AWS is also actively creating a base in the telehealth sector, using its massive employee bases.
 It is also attempting to enter into the medical supplies distribution sector via its well-known delivery strategies.

-With healthcare services such as PillPack, Amazon Care and Haven, Amazon is actively establishing itself to be the one to digitally transform health insurance, pharmacies and healthcare delivery, to name a few sectors.
+With healthcare services such as PillPack, Amazon Care, and Haven, Amazon is actively establishing itself to be the one to digitally transform health insurance, pharmacies, and healthcare delivery, to name a few sectors.

 Microsoft in healthcare

 While Microsoft has largely stayed away from direct consumer products in the health market, it faces fierce competition from Apple and Google regarding the cloud market.
-Using its leverage in cloud computing, the organisation has focused on its data analytics software and cloud platform Azure to maintain its power in the industry.
+Using its leverage in cloud computing, the organization has focused on its data analytics software and cloud platform Azure to maintain its power in the industry.

 Azure allows healthcare providers, including hospitals and clinics, to store and share data using reliable cloud computing software.
-Another one of its focuses is the data analytics it provides to organisations in the industry to successfully target parts of a much larger population to achieve the most effective health results.
+Another one of its focuses is the data analytics it provides to organizations in the industry to successfully target parts of a much larger population to achieve the most effective health results.

 Microsoft’s Healthcare NExT, another prominent health-related program by the company, is constructed to assist in the exploration of the ways professionals can use technology with maximum efficiency and effectiveness in the healthcare field.
-Other relevant features include Microsoft Health Bot, Medical Scribe and Microsoft Genomics.
+Other relevant features include Microsoft Health Bot, Medical Scribe, and Microsoft Genomics.

 Google in healthcare

-Google isn’t behind in the race for the interrelation of the tech and health markets, already infiltrating the industry with several health-related features and solutions, including DeepMind, Calico, Google Fit, and Verily, as well as the most recognised product FitBit.
+Google isn’t behind in the race for the interrelation of the tech and health markets, already infiltrating the industry with several health-related features and solutions, including DeepMind, Calico, Google Fit, and Verily, as well as the most recognized product FitBit.

 A massive step for the tech giant was when it gained control of the popular wearable FitBit, for a shocking two billion USD, enabling it to gain access to a previously limited world of big tech in pharma settings.